-OneSDK for Fraud detection and prevention
+Fraud detection & prevention

 When customers create an account using your application, you can evaluate potential fraud indicators from the characteristics of their device as well as all their form-filling behavior using OneSDK.
 Your registration process can retrieve the fraud risk associated with the device session and determine whether to allow the customer to onboarding.